Quantum-Optics-LKB/xp2nlse-ml/README.md

          saving_path, exp_image_path)
 ```

-### Generation
-This code will generate a dataset and store in your saving path under the name:
+This code will generate a dataset and store in your `saving_path` under the name:
 ```python
 f"Es_w{resolution_training}_n2{number_of_n2}_isat{number_of_isat}_alpha{number_of_alpha}_power{input_power}.npy"
 ```